trodix/alfresco-js-console/README.md

 > Alfresco containers must be running: `./run.sh build_start` on your Alfresco project (SDK 4.x)

-Alfresco containers and js-console container are comunicating throw the `docker_default` network
+Alfresco containers and js-console container are comunicating through the `docker_default` network

 ## Running unit tests